For more information on Tuition and Fees, please review the Student Financial Services website (hyperlink Student Financial Services with:

 Submitting a Residency Petition for In-State Tuition

 All students at public institutions in Colorado are initially classified as residents or non-residents at the time the application and all supporting credentials have been received by Admissions & Records.
 Students who feel they have become eligible for in-state tuition MUST submit a petition and all required documentation to:

-The notarized petition and complete documentation MUST be submitted by the submitted by the Residency Petition Deadlines in the link below in order to be considered for that term.
+The notarized petition and complete documentation MUST be submitted by the Residency Petition Deadlines in the link below in order to be considered for that term.
 Petitions submitted after this deadline CANNOT be considered until the next, subsequent term.
 If you have any questions, please contact the Tuition Classification Evaluator 719-255-3381.
 A copy of the Colorado Revised Statutes, as amended, is available in the Kraemer Family Library at the University of Colorado Colorado Springs.
-Information regarding tuition classification is available online at: https://highered.colorado.gov/residency-requirements.
+Information regarding tuition classification is available online at: https://cdhe.colorado.gov/students/preparing-for-college/residency-requirements

 Persons over 22 years of age or who are emancipated at the beginning of the 12 month waiting period establish their own domicile.
 Domicile must be in place for at least one full calendar year and ties to Colorado in place a year.

 The most common ties with the state that serve to evidence the required intent are:

 change of driver's license to Colorado;

 payment of Colorado State Income Tax, as a resident, by one whose income is sufficient to be taxed.